Not a blank template - your details are filled in, formatted to Pennsylvania law, and ready to sign.

 What is the maximum security deposit in Pennsylvania?

-In Pennsylvania, security deposits are limited to 2 months rent (during first year of tenancy); 1 month rent (during second and subsequent years).
-Landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
-Pennsylvania also requires landlords to pay interest on security deposits.
+In Pennsylvania, security deposits are capped at 2 months rent (during first year of tenancy); 1 month rent (during second and subsequent years).
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.
+Pennsylvania also requires landlords to pay interest on deposits.

-Can I charge a late fee for rent in Pennsylvania?
+Can a landlord charge a late fee in Pennsylvania?

 Yes.
-Pennsylvania does not impose a specific statutory cap on late fees, but they must be reasonable.
-Late fee terms should be clearly stated in the lease agreement.
+Pennsylvania has no statutory cap on late fees, but they must be reasonable.
+Late fee terms must be clearly stated in the lease.

 Ready to Create Your Pennsylvania Room Rental Agreement?